 At one time or another, most of us have thought about photographing the fishes in our aquariums.
 Some of us just let the thought pass while others made the attempt, had horrible results, and vowed never to do it again.

-This article won’t make an expert out of you, but it may perhaps help you to achieve your first small measure of success.
+In this comprehensive guide, I’ll share expert tips to help you take your aquarium photography to the next level.
+The article won’t make an expert out of you, but it will help you achieve your first small measure of success in fish photography.
 Once you get to that point, you may find yourself motivated enough to try more advanced techniques.

 The first thing you want to do is to evaluate what kind of photographic capabilities your camera has.
 Based upon how much or how little your camera can do, you can try one or more methods of capturing images of your finny friends.